 - It helps to promote the products by advertising them.
 That means your packing itself helps the customer to know about your product.

-- Packing of some materials may be useful for re-use.
+- Packing some materials may be useful for re-use.

-- Good packing leads to reduce the losses of handling issues so that it reduces the marketing cost.
+- Good packing reduces the losses of handling issues to reduce the marketing cost.

-Different packaging methods used by the packing department of different industries
+Different packaging methods used by the packing department of various industries

 Packaging methods differ from industry to industry.
 The most common packaging products are cartoon boxes, wrappers, envelopes, bottles, containers, etc.

-But it is essential to decide which packaging suites your product.
+But it is essential to decide which packaging suits your product.
 Here are some packaging methods

 - Plastic packaging: This is the most commonly used packing method.
-Some products need airtight containers to avoid environmental effects like air, dust.
+Some products need airtight containers to avoid air and dust environmental effects.
 For that kind of product, plastic packaging is a good option.
-With this packing, it is easy to carry the products as it is very lightweight.
-For example, water, oils, milk, yogurt products use plastic packaging.
+This packing makes it easy to carry the products as it is very lightweight.
+For example, water, oils, milk, and yogurt products use plastic packaging.

 - Pharma packaging: Pharmaceutical companies practice pharma packaging for medicines.
-Pharma packaging provides safety to the drugs and helps to identify the drugs while handling and distributing.
+Pharma packaging provides safety to the drugs and helps identify the pills while handling and distributing.

 - Anti-corrosive packaging: It protects products from corrosion.
-Generally, this method is used for the goods that are exporting for longdistances.
+Generally, this method is used for exported goods for long distances.

 - Flexible packaging: Usually, food products use flexible packaging to retain their taste and flavor.